LuluDansMaRue/kubernetes-docker-lab/docs/gcp/sql.md

 ### Update the configuration file

-Now that we have create our credentials we can update our deployment.
-By adding a new container into our pod.
-This container is based on the cloudsql-docker image.
+Now that we have create our credentials let's take a look at how the configuration is going to be.
+The ```api.yml``` deployment file already contain the configuration for configuration for cloudsql-proxy.

+First we're adding an other container to the pod definition of our ```api.yml```

 ```yaml
 spec: